sodadata/docs/soda/data-contracts-write.md

 ### Freshness
 This check compares the maximum value in the column to the time the scan runs; the check fails if that computed value exceeds the threshold you specified in the check.

-When you add a freshness check at the dataset level using the `checks` [top-level configuration key](#list-of-configuration-keys), Soda automatically applies the check to a column that Soda recognizes as containing timestamp data.
-If a dataset does not contain a column of timestamp data, Soda data contracts does not evaluate the check.

 | Type of check | Accepts <br /> threshold values| Column config <br />keys: required | Column config <br />keys: optional |
 |---------------- | :-------------: | :-------------------------------: | --------------------------------- |
 | `freshness_in_days`   | required  | - | `name`  |